Systemic Change

 PACE

-Thank You for your interest in the Programming the Acceleration of Computing and Equity (PACE) program.
+Thank You for your interest in the Programming the Acceleration of Computing Education (PACE) program.
 Our vision for the PACE program evolved during a year-long series of meetings with the Massachusetts Association of School Superintendents.
 Our big-picture focus is to support school districts in creating a pilot middle school computer science program that would accomplish four priorities.

 Provide the highest quality, standards based, computer science curriculum to build student knowledge/experience and interest,